Drainage Field Soakaway Systems

 Excavate and Install Drainage Field

-Once the size has been established, the correct area will be excavated, and slotted drainage pipe installed in a continual loop
+Once the size has been established, the correct area will be excavated, and a slotted drainage pipe will be installed in a continuous loop.

 Drainage fields

-Drainage fields typically consist of a system of slotted irrigation pipes which allow the effluent to percolate into the surrounding soil.
-Biological treatment then takes place naturally in the aerated layers of soil to ensure correct discharge and treatment of foul water has occurred.
+Drainage fields typically consist of a system of slotted irrigation pipes, which allow the effluent to percolate into the surrounding soil.
+Biological treatment then takes place naturally in the aerated layers of soil to ensure that the correct discharge and treatment of foul water has occurred.

 The appropriate design of a drainage field is covered in BS6279, and is also well documented in Building Regulations Document H and the Environment Agency PPG4 Document.
-Albeit less common than previously, drainage fields still offer a viable route for those required a discharge of treated/partially treated effluent.
+Albeit less common than previously, drainage fields still offer a viable route for those who require a discharge of treated/partially treated effluent.

 Our Working Process